 3. Demonstrate an understanding of issues of equality of opportunity and social justice and how these have informed educational movements, policy and practice in Aotearoa New Zealand

-4. Intepret and critique evidence, including graphs, statistics and other forms of information to support academic writing.
+4. Interpret and critique evidence, including graphs, statistics and other forms of information to support academic writing.

-Students must submit all assessment tasks and achieve an overall pass grade to successfully complete this paper:
+Students must achieve an overall pass grade to successfully complete this paper: